Is gymflation real?

 Steps

-• Scrape the YouTube API for 10 years of deadlift personal record (PR) videos with httr2
+• Scrape the YouTube API for 10 years of deadlift PR videos

 • Use structured responses to extract the lifted weight with an LLM